amarpan/how-to-use-the-vim-text-editor/vim_pyc/README.md

 </div>

 ## What Vim Is and Isn't
 Vim is a text editor used for editing plain text as well as code-based programs.
-It does not, however, format text or offer the same advanced features as word processing software suites.
+It is not meant for formatting text or offering the same advanced word processing features software suites.

 ## Why Use Vim
 Vim offers a rich selection of keyboard-based shortcuts that make editing, inserting, deleting, and searching for specific use-cases speedy and efficient.

 ## Background Information
-Vim is derived from the original Vi text editor, and stands for "Vi IMproved".
+Derived from the original Vi text editor, Vim stands for "Vi IMproved".
 Notable differences between Vi and Vim are:

 1. Multi-level Undo
 2. Multiple Windows Mode
 3. Syntax Highlighting

-## Modes - Input, Command, and Last-Line
+## Modes - Input and Command
-Vim has three main modes of operation: insert, command, and last-line.
+Vim has two main modes of operation: insert, command, and last-line.
 ### 1. Insert Mode
 In insert mode, anything typed by the user is output to the opened file.
 However, the user can not give shortcut commands to alter text or return to the command line.